Édouard Balladur: Prime minister

 When the RPR/UDF coalition won the 1993 legislative election, Chirac declined to become prime minister again in a second "cohabitation" with President Mitterrand, and Balladur became prime minister.
 He was faced with a difficult economic situation, but he did not want to make the political errors of the previous cohabitation government.
 He continued the economic policy he had undertaken in 1986 by carrying out new privatisations (notably Rhône-Poulenc, Banque Nationale de Paris and Elf).
-Conveying the image of a quiet conservative, he did not question the wealth tax (reestablished by the Socialists in 1988).

-Balladur disagreed with François Mitterrand by considering that nuclear tests were necessary to maintain the credibility of the French deterrent.
+During his career, he was noted for having created the image of a quiet conservative, while conservatives saw that Balladur was able to appeal to the French elite given his education background.
+He was noted as a centre-right technocrat throughout his career, especially during his time as prime minister.